tim50687/web-crawler/README.md

 # Web Crawler for Fakebook

 ## High-level Approach
-1. Parse command-line arguments to determine the server, port, username, and password.
-2. Use TLS to connect to the Fakebook server
-3. Send an HTTP POST request to the login form URL to authenticate with the provided username and password.
-4. Start crawling the Fakebook site, parsing each page's HTML to extract flags in the specified format.
-5. Use hashmap to keep tracking the page that we already crawled to prevent infinite loop.
-6. Print out the five flags discovered during the crawl.
+The web crawler for Fakebook starts by parsing command-line arguments to determine the server, port, username, and password.
+It then establishes a TLS connection to the Fakebook server and sends an HTTP POST request to the login form URL to authenticate.
+Upon successful authentication, the crawler begins crawling the Fakebook site, extracting flags from each page's HTML in the specified format.
+To prevent infinite loops, a hashmap is used to track visited pages.
+Finally, the crawler prints out the five flags discovered during the crawl.

 ## Challenges Faced
 - Implementing HTTP POST for login authentication.